-Two of something is usually better than one, unless you’re talking about screaming kids in the supermarket.
+Two of something is usually better than one and it’s no different with SIM cards.
 Dual SIM phones are the unsung heroes of the smartphone world, largely flying under the radar.
-How often do you see fancy business people wielding two mobile phones?
-They could be using a dual SIM smartphone but choose not to.
-Why?
 In this review, we’ll run through the benefits and perils of dual SIM smartphones, some models available in Australia and how you can buy one.

 Dual SIM Phones in Australia

-There are quite a few smartphones in Australia with dual-SIM capability – the OPPO R11 is one of the only ones to be featured on a plan, while the others will likely need to be purchased outright.
-Note to check the specifications before buying, and also note that if buying through a phone plan provider, the dual SIM function may in fact be disabled!
+There are quite a few smartphones in Australia with dual-SIM capability – OPPO seems to be the manufacturer leading the way with several of its newer smartphones featuring dual-SIM capabilities.
+Some dual SIM devices might be available to purchase outright only, while others might be available to be bundled in with a phone plan.
+Make sure you check the specifications before buying, and also note that if buying through a phone plan provider, you might find that the dual SIM function is disabled.

-There are several other popular smartphones in Australia that sport dual SIM capability.
+There are several smartphones available in Australia (either on a plan or to buy outright) that include dual SIM capability.
 They include:

 - Huawei Mate10 Pro

 How do dual SIM phones work?